BIGJRA/BIGJRA.github.io/rejuv.md

 -   Walrein.
 Evergreen Trench or evolve a Sealeo.

-For submitting at least 10, you’ll get $60000 and the *Super Rod.* For submitting at least 20, you’ll get another $60000.
-For submitting all 34, you’ll get $80000 as well as **Froakie.** Nice (+3 Karma).
+For submitting at least 10, you'll get $60000 and the *Super Rod.* For submitting at least 20, you'll get another $60000.
+For submitting all 34, you'll get $80000 as well as **Froakie.** Nice (+3 Karma).

 Now that we have the Super Rod, there are a whole bunch of areas that now hold strong water Pokemon.
 The Super Rod tables for the areas we